 If there’s one lesson we can all surely take from the rise of remote working, it’s that we don’t necessarily need to be tied to our desks to get our work done.

-In fact, it may even be the case that getting away from the office can actually help us be more productive.
 The US firm Best Buy reported that flexible working resulted in a 35% increase in productivity (and there are likely to be many more studies published after 2020’s mass remote working experience).

 So there’s no need to feel guilty about that early morning swim or stroll along the beach – in fact, it might even make you work better.
 Just remember to factor in some desk downtime: you're on holiday after all.